khudgins/documentation/console/platform/key_value_databases.rst

 The **Label** field helps you organize your KVDB instances by providing a unique color label.

-**Budget Code** and **User Group** are the budget code and user group attributes that enStratus will use to track billing charges and access rights tied to the user management and budget code offerings of enStratus.
+**Budget Code** and **User Group** are the budget code and user group attributes that Enstratius will use to track billing charges and access rights tied to the user management and budget code offerings of Enstratius.

 Upon save the KV database is launched.
-It can take up to 15 minutes to appear in the enStratus console.
+It can take up to 15 minutes to appear in the Enstratius console.

 Terminating Key/Value Databases
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~